Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 Natalie Portman is a Harvard graduate, a multiple Golden Globe winner, and an Academy Award winner.
 She has spoken candidly about her challenges with imposter syndrome and how she negotiated the feelings of fraud.

-Feelings lead to behaviors, and there are costs to the behaviors you choose.
-Since Impostor Syndrome is caused in several different ways and presents both as overwork and underwork, there is not a one-size-fits-all approach to overcoming Impostor Syndrome.
+Feelings lead to behaviors, and there are costs to the actions you choose.
+Since Impostor Syndrome is caused in several different ways and presents both as overwork and underwork, there is no one-size-fits-all approach to overcoming Impostor Syndrome.
 Think through the symptoms you have identified above and then pick a few actions listed below.